jberkenbilt/qpdf/manual/cli.rst

    filename [ --password=password ] [ page-range ]

-   Document-level information, such as outlines, tags, etc., is taken from in.pdf is preserved in out.pdf.
+   Document-level information, such as outlines, tags, etc., is taken from in.pdf and is preserved in out.pdf.
 You can use --empty in place of an input file to start from an empty file and just copy pages equally from all files.
 You can use "." as a shorthand for the primary input file (if not --empty).
 In the above example, "."